iluwatar/java-design-patterns/iterator/README.md

 **Programmatic Example**

-The main class in our example is the `TreasureChest` that contains items.
+The main class in our Java Iterator Design Pattern example is the TreasureChest that contains items.
+This demonstrates how to implement and use iterators for efficient collection traversal in Java.

 ```java
 public class TreasureChest {